 PROGRAMS

-eBridge Montessori School offers a full range of Montessori programs.
+eBridge offers a variety of Montessori programs.

 Infant Program

-The infant classroom is specially designed for infants from 6 weeks to 15 months old to support infant’s development of movement, coordination, balance, eye-hand coordination, and visual, auditory and tactile stimulation.
-Children are free to explore their world through their senses of taste, touch, smell and sight.
-We give children independence by placing all activities on low shelves, allowing them to take part if they choose.
+The infant classroom is thoughtfully designed for infants aged 6 weeks to 15 months to support their development in movement, coordination, balance, eye-hand coordination, and sensory stimulation.
+Infants are encouraged to explore their world freely through their senses of taste, touch, smell and sight.
+We foster independence by placing all activities on low shelves, allowing children to choose and participate at their own pace.
+Infants follow an individualized schedule, coordinated with their home routines.
+As they near readiness to join the toddler community they transition to the toddler schedule for food and sleep.

 Toddler Program